 Holiday travel as a professional healthcare traveler can be bittersweet.
-On one hand, you’re actively making a positive impact in the lives of healthcare workers at the facility, as well as improving patient lives.
+On one hand, you’re helping make sure perm staff can take the holidays off, as well as improving patient lives.
 On the other hand, you may not experience the satisfaction of opening presents on Christmas morning or lighting the menorah each night of Hanukkah with your family and loved ones.

 For some travelers, the holiday season is a personal and significant time of the year, and they may want to take breaks during their contract or choose not to travel altogether for the holidays.
 Either way, the most important thing is to communicate your wants, needs, and desires to your recruiter upfront so they’re able to help successfully match you with a travel placement.

 How to make the most out of holiday assignments